 Follow these folks on Twitter to learn how to make yourself marketable on social:

 Pinterest tips – @realchasecurtis and @RichPointofView, Instagram tips – @theashleyfrance, Twitter – @joserosado, Email marketing tips, project management – @NerdNomadMom, Improve your brand + design tips – @iamkarmenk YouTube – @robertoblake, LinkedIn – @Latesha_Byrd, Freelancing – @CMillerTalks

-If this post was helpful, make sure to leave a comment below.
+If this post was helpful or you have any questions about how to refresh your brand and business, leave a comment below.
 Don’t forget to share this on Pinterest!